Our Pedagogy

 Mixed ages

-In a Montessori class, children of different ages learn together.
-This mix fosters mutual aid and respect.
-Older children share their knowledge with younger ones, consolidating their own learning.
-Younger children are stimulated and motivated by the example of their elders.
+In a Montessori class, children of different ages learn side by side.
+The mix builds mutual help and respect.
+Older children share what they know with younger ones - and in teaching, they cement their own learning.
+The younger children, in turn, are pulled forward by the example of those just ahead of them.

 A prepared environment